 Do I need an attorney for a wrongful death case?

-As laws can vary by jurisdiction, it's important to consult with an attorney who is familiar with the laws in your area if you have specific questions about a wrongful death case.
-At Meyers and Flowers, we have years of experience in serving the greater Chicagoland area and other regions of Illinois.
+As laws can vary by jurisdiction, it’s important to consult with an attorney who is familiar with the laws in your area if you have specific questions about a wrongful death case.
+At Meyers and Flowers, we have years of experience in serving the greater Chicago area and other regions of Illinois.
 Reach out to us today to set up a consultation and discuss your options.